Congrats on your smart decision to have your child learn music.

 However, if your child seems more inclined toward selecting an electric guitar, this may hold more appeal and may help keep the child’s interest and motivation up.

-If this is the case, most major manufacturers offer starter packages at a reasonable cost that include the guitar, a small amp, guitar cable, guitar strap, picks and extra strings.
+If this is the case, most major manufacturers offer starter packages at a reasonable cost that include the guitar, a small amp, guitar cable, guitar strap, picks, and extra strings.

-Next, your child’s age and physical characteristics may determine the size of guitar that is most suitable and comfortable.
+Next, your child’s age and physical characteristics may determine the size of the guitar that is most suitable and comfortable.

-Generally, for ages 13 a full scale guitar is recommended.
+Generally, for ages 13 a full-scale guitar is recommended.

 However: this might feel too big or uncomfortable for a small 13-year old.